-The savvy reader might notice that VTLRS hides the signature only for a bounded (polynomial) amount of time, which seems to be at odds with the standard UC setting, where the environment is an arbitrary PPT machine of potentially unbounded depth.
+The following theorem states the security of PAYMO.
+The savvy reader might notice that VTLRS hides the signature only for a bounded (polynomial) amount of time, which seems to be at odds with the standard UC setting, where the environment is a PPT machine of potentially unbounded depth.
 We however stress that our simulator does not make any assumption on the depth of the distinguisher and the security of VTLRS is called only in intermediate hybrids.
-We refer the reader to Appendix G for more details.
+We refer the reader to Appendix F for the formal proof.